jasongormanuk/autocomplete-dropdown/README.md

 ### Alternative search terms

-It's also possible to add alternative search terms and words associated to a result, add a `data-alt-name` attribute to the &lt;option&gt; element to apply alternative search terms.
+Add alternative search terms and words associated to a result, add a `data-alt-name` attribute to the `<option>` element to apply its alternative search terms.

 ```
 <autocomplete-dropdown>